Join Our FREE Live Webinar

 Assignment Of Contract: Pros & Cons

 Assignment contracts can be profitable and well structured, but with anything, you may face obstacles when closing on a home.
 Always remember to research before doing anything and pick the best option for you in this process.
-Below we will unpack some pros and cons of assignment contracts
+Below, we will unpack some pros and cons of assignment contracts.

 Advantages Of Assignment Contracts

 • Potential quick profit: This is usually the most eye-catching benefit of all in wholesaling and what lures people into starting their wholesaling journey.
-Who doesn’t want the ability to profit off a property without the haggling of purchasing the property?
+Who doesn’t want the ability to profit from a property without the haggling of purchasing the property?

 • Assignment contract is cheaper than double-closing: An assignment contract has one closing cost, making this a cheaper option than double closing.